joaopbarberino/portfolio/README.md

 # portfolio
-This is a site to describe who I am, for professional purposes.
+This is a site to describe who I am and what I do, for professional purposes.